renovatebot/renovate/docs/usage/configuration-options.md

 ## cloneSubmodules

+Enabling this option will mean that any detected git submodules will be cloned at time of repository clone.

+Important: private submodules aren't yet supported by Renovate, unless the underlying `ssh` layer already has the appropriate permissions.

 ## commitBody

 Configure this if you wish Renovate to add a commit body, otherwise Renovate just uses a regular single-line commit.